September 11th Warning Signs Fast Facts

 January 2000 - Malaysian intelligence monitors a meeting of suspected al Qaeda operatives in Kuala Lumpur.
 Malaysia shares surveillance photos and information with the CIA.
 The meeting takes place at a condo owned by Yazid Sufaat.

 January 15, 2000 - The CIA tracks Nawaf Alhazmi from the Malaysian summit to Los Angeles.
-The CIA does not alert the INS or the FBI of Alhazmi's entry into the U.S.
+The CIA does not alert the INS or the FBI of Alhazmi's entry into the US.

-September 2000 - U.S. intelligence sources begin to intercept a series of threats against the U.S., mostly overseas.
+September 2000 - US intelligence sources begin to intercept a series of threats against the US, mostly overseas.
 The intelligence "chatter" peaks in the summer of 2001.

 October 2000 - The FBI arrives in Yemen to investigate the bombing of the USS Cole.
 In their investigation of suspect Tawfiq bin Attash, the FBI unearths photos of him taken at the Kuala Lumpur summit in January.
 In one photo, he is shown standing next to Khalid Almihdhar.

-2001 - Zacarias Moussaoui trains at the Airman Flight School in Norman, Oklahoma.
+2001 - Moussaoui trains at the Airman Flight School in Norman, Oklahoma.
 The school had been the subject of a FBI investigation in 1998.

 January 1-September 11, 2001 - The FAA issues 15 information circulars containing generalized warnings about terrorist threats and hijackings.

 February 5-May 29, 2001 - Four defendants stand trial in New York for the 1998 embassy bombings.
-Prosecution witnesses describe buying airplanes and learning to fly them at the request of Osama bin Laden.
+Prosecution witnesses describe buying airplanes and learning to fly them at the request of bin Laden.

-June 2001- Al Jazeera broadcasts videotaped threats against the West from Osama bin Laden.
+June 2001 - Al Jazeera broadcasts videotaped threats against the West from bin Laden.

-June 2001 - The State Department Consular Office in Saudi Arabia renews the expired visa of Khalid Almihdhar, unaware of the CIA's surveillance of him.
+June 2001 - The State Department Consular Office in Saudi Arabia renews Almihdhar's expired visa, unaware of the CIA's surveillance of him.

-June 22, 2001 - The FAA issues an information circular with generalized warnings about threats to U.S. airlines.
+June 22, 2001 - The FAA issues an informational circular with generalized warnings about threats to US airlines.

 June 26, 2001 - The State Department issues a worldwide caution concerning possible overseas terrorist activity.